souleymanefaye/global-offshore-wealth-2001-2021/README.md

 ***Locational Banking Statistics* from the Bank for International Settlements (BIS)**

 Data on the country breakdown of cross-border positions by nationality of reporting banks are publicly available in the [Bank for International Settlements (BIS) website](https://www.bis.org/statistics/full_data_sets.htm).
-The data is downloaded by the file `4a-import-bis.do` and stored as a stata data file `work-data/locational.dta`.
+The data is downloaded by the file `4a-import-bis.do` and stored as a Stata data file `work-data/locational.dta`.
-From January 2024 on, the data will not longer appear in the link provided above, as it will be disseminated through the [BIS data portal](https://data.bis.org/bulkdownload).
+From January 2024 on, the data will no longer appear in the link provided above, as it will be disseminated through the [BIS data portal](https://data.bis.org/bulkdownload).

 **Treasury International Capital (TIC) System**